magnuskristoffersen/detzrcr/cran-comments.md

 ## Test environments
-local osx install (10.11.5), R 3.3.1
+local osx install (10.11.6), R 3.3.1

-docker image rocker/r-devel, R Under development (unstable) (2016-05-31 r70688)
+docker image rocker/r-devel, R Under development (unstable) (2016-07-31 r71015)

-winbuilder (devel, R Under development (unstable) (2016-05-31 r70688))
+winbuilder (devel, R Under development (unstable) (2016-08-22 r71129))

-ubuntu 12.04.5 LTS (on travis-ci), R 3.3.1 and R-devel (R Under development (unstable) (2016-05-31 r70688))
+ubuntu 12.04.5 LTS (on travis-ci), R 3.3.1

 ## R CMD check --as-cran results
 There were no ERRORS or WARNINGS.
-There was 1 NOTE:
-"checking CRAN incoming feasibility ...
+There was 1 NOTE: "checking CRAN incoming feasibility ...
 NOTE".

-I suspect that this NOTE is shown because of the very short time since last submission.
-If this is the case please let me know and I'll submit after waiting the appropriate amount of time.
+Which, according to this r-devel mailing list answer https://stat.ethz.ch/pipermail/r-devel/2014-March/068497.html, is a note to the CRAN maintainers to check that the package are submitted by the package maintainer and not anybody else.

 ## Downstream dependencies
 There are currently no downstream dependencies on this package.